 Your studies will combine theoretical knowledge and practical skills in biochemistry and interfacing disciplines such as biotechnology and drug design, as well as insight into computational chemistry and structural biology methods.
 It includes the physical and chemical foundations you need to take part in the research of the complex regulation of cellular signal transduction, cross-talk between proteins and possible linkage to diseases.
 You will be prepared and well-equipped to participate in the development of new solutions for sustainable production of more efficient drugs, fuels, and new materials.

 During the programme you can expect to:

-You will have a personal mentor who will invite you to seminars, group-meetings and other events in order to prepare you for your future career and you will meet PhD-students and post-docs who have come to Uppsala to be part of an excellent research environment to do cutting-edge research.
+You will be offered the opportunity to have a personal mentor who will invite you to seminars, group-meetings and other events in order to prepare you for your future career.
+You will meet PhD-students and post-docs who have come to Uppsala to be part of an excellent research environment to perform cutting-edge research.
 Our research groups have a well-developed cooperation with other institutions and research agencies which is beneficial for you when choosing a project for the master thesis, and to make contacts for your future career.

-To give you even further experience in working in a research group, you can also choose the course Research training which will further develop your theoretical knowledge and experimental skills.
+To give you even further experience in working in a research group, you can also choose Research training courses which will further develop your theoretical knowledge and experimental skills.

-Student profile You are probably coming directly from your Bachelor's degree or have had a relevant job to strengthen especially your experimental skills.
-In any case you have not forgotten too much of your broad chemistry base.
-Your university was well equipped with experimental facilities so you have good practical training working in a lab, and can select relevant methods and stay safe while doing experiments.
+You are probably coming directly from your Bachelor's degree or have had a relevant job to strengthen especially your experimental skills.
+Your university was well equipped with experimental facilities so you have good practical training in working in a lab, and can select relevant methods and stay safe while doing experiments.